 The cart should always show the number of items clearly.
 An accidental double tap or click can easily add another item without the customer’s knowledge.
 Most shoppers use a mobile device and they could easily miss this error.

 Imagine a customer calling your hotline demanding to return a “duplicate” order.
 All the while telling you that no one orders two engagement rings at the same time.

-Customers should be able review and update order quantities from their shopping cart.
-They must never lose the option to modifying cart contents until the very last step of their buying process.
+Customers should be able to review and update order quantities from their shopping cart.
+They must never lose the option of modifying cart contents until the very last step of their buying process.

 It is important that this page provides a clear summary of items to be purchased.
 Your shopping cart designing team should include the following relevant information:

 Having all this information clearly provided on the shopping cart will allow customers to review their order before they purchase.
 This gives customers the opportunity to see and rectify mistakes.
 Lastly, include a link from each item in the shopping cart back to its product page.
 This way the customer has a way to review and reread the entire product description.